FOOD&SPICES

 Unable to load availability for pickup

-< illustrations: red long kampot>
+< illustrations: red long kampot >

 This Kampot pepper is one of the four types of long peppers that we have in the store.
 From Japan we also have the Javanese long pepper from Ishigaki Jima - currently not available - and from Vietnam the Indian long pepper (Piper longum) from Dak Lak - Binh Duong, and the Cape long pepper (timiz) from Ethiopia.

-Odor and taste
+Smell and taste

-- germacrene D *, spicy woody
+- germacreen D *, spicy woody

-- β-caryophyllene *, sweet spicy and woody
+- β-caryophyllene*, sweet spicy and woody

 - 3-carene, citrusy

-- α- and β-pinene *, woody woody pine scent, as in cumin, pine (pine cone), juniper and hemp
+- α- and β-pinene *, woody woody pine odor, as in cumin, pine(cone), juniper and hemp

-- β-myrcene *, spicy aroma, with notes of fruits (mango, grape, peach) and mint
+- β-myrcene*, spicy aroma, with notes of fruits (mango, grape, peach) and mint

-- sabinene *, responsible for the woody, camphorous taste of black pepper, among others
+- sabinene*, responsible for the woody, camphor-like taste of black pepper, among other things

-Use black long pepper in stews and in spice mixtures.It goes perfectly with red meat, lamb, duck, terrines, tuna and oily fish.
-In desserts you prefer to use the red, ripe version.
+Use black long pepper in stews and in spice mixtures.
+It goes perfectly with red meat, lamb, duck, terrines, tuna and oily fish.
+In desserts, you prefer to use the red, ripe version.

 - 100% pepper berries from the Piper retrofractum (Javanese long pepper)